romnn/wasm-audio-effect-rack/README.md

 - read the arturia midi board to check what can be done with the web audio midi api
 - implement remote control via p2p such that the recorder and the controller do not have to be in the same network even
   - generate qr codes to scan on mobile that redirect to the web controller with the token so that controlling can be done easily

+#### Done
+- create a rust backend binary with a websocket server
 - since we will be using rust and a lot of protobuf, we might as well just add support for building with bazel?

-#### Done